mmmangooo/Milestone-Project2/TESTING.md

    - Removing meta content value width and only having initial-scale=1.0 as the value for content

    - Removing background-image on landing body in CSS, and removing background-size: cover on the same element

+* When the HTML code was first run through the validator, it showed an error message on the page for Tyresta-By saying that the page seemed to be in swedish, but the language attribute on the page is set to english.
+This error was solved by setting language attribute to swedish in the p tag containing the info text.

+### Out of scope

+* Automated testing is not a requirement for the Milestone Project 2